India shoots down satellite in test, Modi hails arrival as space power

 “India has made an unprecedented achievement today,” he added, speaking in Hindi.
 “India registered its name as a space power.”

-Anti-satellite weapons allow for attacks on enemy satellites, blinding them or disrupting communications, as well as providing a technology base to intercept ballistic missiles.
+Anti-satellite weapons permit attacks on enemy satellites, blinding them or disrupting communications, as well as providing a technology base to intercept ballistic missiles.

 Such capabilities have raised fears of the weaponization of space and setting off a race between rivals.